nolus-protocol/nolus-money-market/README.md

 ### Test

-Run the following in a package directory or on the workspace root.
+Run the following in a package directory or in the workspace root.

 ```sh
 cargo test